akc3n/akc3n.github.io/index.md

 I like playing chess.
 I miss playing tennis and other activities.

-I seek truth, connection and light.
+I seek truth, connection and knowledge.

 ## The purpose of this site

-A place to organize my interests and learn
+A place to organize my interests.

 *rough draft write up*